 Jerome J. Suran

 Educational efforts continued to be a large part of his life story.
-Mr. Suran had a 34 year career in industry, thirty years of which were with the General Electric Company where he held several management positions.
+Suran had a thirty-four year career in industry, thirty years of which were with the General Electric Company where he held several management positions.
 While at G.E. he promoted university-industry collaboration.
-Mr. Suran has also dedicated significant time to teaching.
+Suran has also dedicated significant time to teaching.
 He is currently senior lecturer emeritus in the Graduate School of Management and in the Department of Electrical & Computer Engineering at the University of California, Davis.
 He has won several awards for his work in education.
 Suran has also founded a scholarship for engineering students at Syracuse.

 Suran was IEEE president in 1979.